-- 295. The CEVI has become aware of a significant number of civil society initiatives aimed at establishing observatories of court decisions, which will allow some of them to be evaluated.234 However, the CEVI received no information from the States regarding monitoring of the judiciary's budget or evaluation of public policies relating to the quality of the services and assistance provided, despite the fact that this is one of the principal tasks of feminist and women's organizations in the region. - 296.
-Regarding the number of complaints of violence received, investigated and resolved by the country's competent national human rights institutions, the tendency was similar to that for the other indicators, namely to provide very little detailed information.
+- 296 For its part, the CEVI has become aware of a significant number of civil society initiatives aimed at establishing observatories of court decisions, which will allow some of them to be evaluated234.
+However, the CEVI received no information from the States regarding monitoring of the judiciary's budget or evaluation of public policies relating to the quality of the services and assistance provided, despite the fact that this is one of the principal tasks of feminist and women's organizations in the region. - 297 Regarding the number of complaints of violence received, investigated and resolved by the country's competent national human rights institutions, the tendency was similar to that for the other indicators, namely to provide very little detailed information.
 Four States235 replied, providing heterogeneous information on some offenses but not on others.
-Most countries chose not to reply or else stated that they lacked that information. - 297.
-Given the lack of regional statistics on the resolution of cases to the satisfaction of the women in the region as a percentage of complaints received, but bearing in mind that the number of judgments does not match the far higher number of complaints,236 the CEVI reiterates that impunity for crimes against women and girls sends a message that violence against women is tolerated, which leads to perpetuation and social acceptance of the phenomenon, a feeling and sense of insecurity in women, and ongoing distrust among women of the justice administration system.237
+Most countries chose not to reply or else stated that they lacked that information. - 298 Given the lack of regional statistics on the resolution of cases to the satisfaction of the women in the region as a percentage of complaints received, but bearing in mind that the number of judgments does not match the far higher number of complaints, 236 the CEVI reiterates that impunity for crimes against women and girls sends a message that violence against women is tolerated, which leads to it being perpetuated and social acceptance of the phenomenon, a feeling and sense of insecurity in women, and ongoing distrust among women of the justice administration system.
+237 b) Studies on the application of the Convention